 Larain says receiving career support and guidance from staff members at UMass Dartmouth is helping her find her way as she prepares to enter the real world.
 “Monica Faria, in the STAR Center, helped me find the courage to explore new possibilities.
 Juma Miller, in the Charlton College of Business, has imparted onto me wisdom and encouragement.
 Dr. Kent Davis, in the Career Center, has given me guidance on how to navigate the business world, as well as key knowledge on how to better my professional writing skills.”
 Larain says, “Building a professional network can present you with more opportunities than you can provide for yourself.”

 Participating in “Changing the Faces of Technology”

 This spring Larain participated in the Dell EMC Changing the Faces of Technology workshop.
-Margaret Dias is the Executive Director of IT and Assurance at UmassD, and the co-organizer of Umass Dartmouth’s partnership with Dell EMC, whose aim is to recruit students of color to the tech industry.
+Black History 4 Season Co-Chair Margaret Dias is the Executive Director of IT and Assurance at UmassD, and the co-organizer of UMass Dartmouth’s partnership with Dell EMC, whose aim is to recruit students of color to the tech industry.
 “Mrs. Dias presented me the opportunity to attend Dell EMC’S Changing the Face of Technology workshop.

 The experience was insightful, as I was able to learn about life at Dell Technologies, how the company operates, and what opportunities they offer to better its employees.”
 Larain says, “What I valued foremost about the workshop was the opportunity to talk to recent graduates about the transition from college to the workplace.
 Secondarily, I enjoyed the challenges the workshop presented, it required me to apply many lessons I learned about working in teams as well as the value of grit and determination.”